 To that end, transit must be designed within the future context and travel needs.
 Population growth and employment growth are the two most significant factors used to forecast future transit demand.
+Figure 3 shows population and employment projections by area municipality.
 Demographic variables such as age, income, employment type, etc. were also considered in developing transit demand forecasts, as were municipal plans related to transportation and urban development.